rixx/pretix-juvare-notify/README.rst

 This is a plugin for `pretix`_.

-Additionally to sending emails with pretix, send SMS to your customers with Juvare Notify!
+Additionally to sending emails with pretix, send SMS to your customers with `Juvare Notify`_!
 Uses the built-in phone number field.

 Development setup
 -----------------